 1.1 Under the Safeguarding Children agenda, our school/setting recognises that a Safeguarding Policy requires a broader view than that of the traditional Child Protection Policy.
-The Welsh Government guidance Keeping Learners Safe, Model Child Protection Policy (January 2015), has been incorporated into this document.
+The Welsh Government guidance Keeping Learners Safe (draft guidance July 2019) has been incorporated into this document and it is fully compliant with Keeping learners safe guidance 2008.
+This guidance is also compliant with the Wales Safeguarding Procedures November 2019.
 Robust consultation has been undertaken with Children's Services, Human Resources, the Legal Department, Health and Safety and the Parent Network in the construction of this policy.
 This policy applies to all educational settings including schools and Education Other Than at School Provisions (EOTAS).
 The aim of this document is to promote the protection and welfare of all children.
 Throughout the entirety of this document children are recognised as anyone under the age of 18.

-This document should be read in conjunction with other school policies.
+This document should be read in conjunction with the Wales Safeguarding Procedures 2019, Keeping Learners Safe (July 2019) other school policies.
 Additionally, staff should be familiar with the Councils key policies, in particular: